monero-project/monero/README.md

 msbuild Project.sln /p:Configuration=Release
 ```
 * If you don't have your path environment variable configured with the VS paths, you may may want to run `C:\program files (x86)\Microsoft Visual Studio 12.0\VC\vcvarsall.bat` (or equivalent) to temporarily set the environment variables.

+### On FreeBSD:

+The project can be built from scratch by following instructions for Unix and Linux above.

+We expect to add Monero into the ports tree in the near future, which will aid in managing installations using ports or packages.

 ## Building Documentation